KTH/devops-course/contributions/demo/week5/jennilar-asbai/README.md

 ## Description

-We will demo how to compose a simple Docker container using Puppet.
-We will also show how to use  Puppet for creating Docker containers with diffrent configurations for common use.
+We will demo how to define input and output variables in Docker images using Terraform, and describe how this can be used in different cases.

 The demo will have the following outline:
-    - Introduction to Puppet/Docker.
+    - Introduction to Terraform/Docker.
-    - How to compose Docker container using Puppet.
+    - How to define input variables.
-    - How to use Puppet to configure Docker containers.
+    - How to define output variables and query data.
     - Summary and take aways.

 **Relevance**

-Puppet allows users to manage and automate more infrastructure and complex workflows with reusable blocks.
-We aim to show how this tool can be used for a well spread container orchestration framework like Docker.
+Terraform is a infrastructure-as-code tool for building and changing infrastructure safely, and we aim to show hos this tool can be used with a popular container orchestration tool like Docker.
+Input and output variables are two key components of managing containers, as they give more flexibility and custom configuration.